octoblu/node-meshblu-socket.io/README.md

 ## Event: "message"

+The `message` event is emitted whenever a device sends or receives a message.
+Use the [`conn.subscribe`](#connsubscribeparams) API to subscribe to `message` events for a device.
+In order to receive broadcast from a device, your connection must be authenticated as a device that is in the target device's `broadcast.sent` whitelist.
+To receive message sent by a device, your connection must be in the target's `message.sent` whitelist.
+To receive messages from other devices, they must be in the authorized device's `message.from` whitelist.
+See the [Meshblu whitelist documentation](https://meshblu.readme.io/docs/whitelists-2-0) for more information.

 * `message` Message object that was received.
   * `devices` Array of UUIDs to whom the message was sent.
 It will contain the string `"*"`, If the message was a broadcast.
   * `fromUuid` Uuid of the device that sent the message.
 Is set by Meshblu, so it can be trusted as long as it is verified that the message was received through Meshblu.